Learn

 You may have trouble with your vision after a concussion.

-Trying to focus on a TV or computer screen can increase symptoms as the brightness from the screen can impact light sensitivity and headaches
+Trying to focus on a TV or computer screen can increase symptoms as the brightness from the screen can impact light sensitivity and headaches.

 Using tablets, cell phones, and laptops, can make headaches worse because looking down at them can strain your neck.

-When you move your eyes back and forth across the screen, you may increase symptoms of dizziness, nausea and vertigo
+When you move your eyes back and forth across the screen, you may increase symptoms of dizziness, nausea, and vertigo.

 Strategies for screen use